Viranchee/SwiftDemoProjects/PushNotificationsDemo/README.md

 2. With a paid Apple Developer Account, create Identifier from "https://developer.apple.com/account/resources/identifiers/list" with Push Notification capability
 3. Update Bundle Identifier and Team which has Push Notification capability
 4. Run the project on Device or Simulator
+5. If running Xcode 11.4 beta, drag and drop various APNS files in the project on the simulator to trigger notification

 ### History